-Temporary, Nonrecurring, or Sporadic Income [24 CFR 5.609(c)(9)]
+Nonrecurring Income [24 CFR 5.609(b)(24)]

 This type of income (including gifts) is not included in annual income.
 Sporadic income includes temporary payments from the U.S. Census Bureau for employment lasting no longer than 180 days [Notice PIH 2009-19].